pkurucz/opentelem_to_bst_bridge/README.md

 ## TBS:

 Feel free to barrow the parsing and conversion code here if you'd like to implement opentelemetry support natively in your receivers (saving us the hassle of having to do this)
+And like the offer to ET, I'd be willing to implement this for you in your codebase pro-bono if that is something your interested in.

 ~pk